 Kyra Chaos first gained national attention after appearing in videos by Drake and 50 Cent.
 But she soon let it be known that her love for music didn’t begin and end with video appearances.
 She eventually showcased her turntable skills and became known as one of the most sought after DJs in the nation.

-During a recent activation with Dutch Masters in Los Angeles, DJ Kyra Chaos shared how she stays ahead of the competition, advice for female DJs, and the importance of mastering the crowd.
+During a recent activation with Dutch Masters in Los Angeles, DJ Kyra Chaos shared how she stays ahead of the competition, gives advice to aspiring DJs, and talks about the importance of mastering the crowd.